584 Policy: Student Medication

 I. PURPOSE

-The purpose of this policy is to set forth the provisions for student medication administration at school.
+The purpose of this policy is to set forth the provisions for student medication administration at school, as well as the administration of opioid overdose reversal medication for individuals believed or suspected to be experiencing an opioid overdose.

 II.
 GENERAL STATEMENT OF POLICY

 It is generally recognized that during the school day some students may require medication for chronic health conditions or short-term illness.
 This medication enables students to remain in school and participate in their education.
-Although the school district believes that medication should be given outside of school hours whenever possible, the district will facilitate the administration of medication for any student if the parent/guardian is willing to comply with requests for authorization and provision of information.
+Although Richfield Public Schools encourages medication to be given outside of school hours whenever possible, the District will facilitate the administration of medication for any student if the parent/guardian is willing to comply with requests for authorization and provision of information.
 Self-administration of medication may be allowed if certain conditions are met.

 III.
 REQUIREMENTS

-A. Parents/guardians of students requesting that long-term medication (longer than three weeks and/or over-the-counter) be administered during school hours by school staff are required, according to school district guidelines, to provide:
+A. Parents/guardians of students requesting that long-term medication (longer than three weeks and/or over-the-counter) be administered during school hours by school staff are required, according to District guidelines, to provide:

 1. A signed statement from the licensed prescriber; and